Casper: Carbon-Aware Scalable Processing in Elastic Clusters

 Kathleen West, Fabian Lehmann, Vasilis Bountris, Ulf Leser, Yehia Elkhatib, and Lauritz Thamsen

-To appear in the Proceedings of the 25th IEEE International Symposium on Cluster, Cloud and Internet Computing (CCGrid), 2025
+In the Proceedings of the 25th IEEE International Symposium on Cluster, Cloud and Internet Computing (CCGrid), 2025

-Kathleen West, Yehia Elkhatib, and Lauritz Thamsen
+Kathleen West, Youssef Moawad, Magnus Reid, Yehia Elkhatib, and Lauritz Thamsen